andycroll/andycroll.com/_posts/2016/2016-10-13-rails-naming-cringes.markdown

 ## Not changing “legacy” field names

 On a vacation rentals project I worked on we had a bunch of boolean fields that acted as ‘tags’ on a room object.
-Coupe of these fields were `non_smoking` & `non_smoking_2` which meant respectively: a non smoking room and _a smoking room_.
+A couple of these fields were `non_smoking` & `non_smoking_2` which meant respectively: a non smoking room and _a smoking room_.

 Every time I came up against this I had to remember what _exactly_ was going on.
 Every time someone new came to this part of the code they were confused and baffled.